Wine has become a big part of our lives and there are numerous local Indian wine producers that have some excellent wines for us to choose from.

-It’s quite common for us nowadays to take a bottle of wine as a gift when we attend dinner parties and to offer our guests wine when we’re hosting an evening ourselves.
+It’s quite common for us nowadays to take a bottle of wine as a gift when we attend some parties and to offer our guests wine when we’re hosting an evening ourselves.

-Red wine is made by crushing dark coloured grapes and then fermenting the juice derived after crushing.
+Red wine is basically made by crushing dark coloured grapes and then fermenting the juice from it.

 There are many varieties of red wine and the most commonly known ones are Cabernet sauvignon, Pinot noir, Merlot, Shiraz and Zinfandel.

-Here’s a selection of the 10 best Indian Red Wine brands of 2018 that are not only delightful to drink but also good for skin & health.
+So, here’s a selection of the 10 best Red Wine brands in India that are not only delightful to drink but also good for your skin & overall health.

 1. Fratelli Sette by Fratelli Wines

-A full bodied red that will delight the palate, the Fratelli Sette is a blend of Sangiovese, Cabernet Franc, and Cabernet Sauvignon grapes.
+A full bodied red wine that will delight your palate, the Fratelli Sette is a blend of Sangiovese, Cabernet Franc, and Cabernet Sauvignon grapes.